-- 1. Any amendments to these Regulations will, following a recommendation by and/ or upon the approval of the Programme Committee and in consultation with, and where necessary upon the approval of, the Faculty Council, be confirmed by the Faculty Board in a separate decree. - 2.
-Any amendments to these Regulations will not apply to the current academic year, unless it may reasonably be assumed that the amendment will not harm the interests of students. - In addition, amendments may not influence to the detriment of students any decision taken as a consequence of these Regulations concerning an individual student.
+- Any amendments to these Regulations will, following a recommendation by and/or upon the approval of the Programme Committee and in consultation with, and where necessary upon the approval of, the Faculty Council, be confirmed by the Faculty Board in a separate decree. - 2.
+Any amendments to these Regulations will not apply to the current academic year,

+- unless it may reasonably be assumed that the amendment will not harm the interests of students. - 3.
+Amendments may not influence to the detriment of students any decision taken as a consequence of these Regulations concerning an individual student.

-Article 12.2 Status of the English version (TER) of the OER
+Article 12.2 Status of the Dutch and English version of the OER